kserve/kserve/docs/samples/kafka/README.md

 ![diagram](images/diagram.png)

 ## Deploy Kafka
-If you do not have an existing kafka cluster, you can run the following commands to install in-cluster kafka with [Confluent Chart]([Confluent helm chart](https://www.confluent.io/blog/getting-started-apache-kafka-kubernetes/)) with persistence turned off.
+If you do not have an existing kafka cluster, you can run the following commands to install in-cluster kafka using [helm3](https://helm.sh) with persistence turned off.

 ```